 Today is an Early Release Day at Esperanza Elementary.

-Dismissal will be at 11:40 am.
+🕚 Dismissal will be at 11:40 am.

 Please make sure arrangements are made for your child to be picked up on time.
 Thank you for your continued support and partnership!

-10 days ago, Lonnie Scheepstra
+10 days ago, Esperanza Elementary

-12 days ago, PT Coe Elementary
+10 days ago, PT Coe Elementary

-🎉🍕🌮 PTSO Food Sale Tomorrow! 🌮🍕🎉
+🎉🍕🌮 PTSO Food Sale Thursday! 🌮🍕🎉

-Get ready to treat yourself at lunch—our PTSO Food Sale is happening Thursday, September 11th from 11:30 AM – 12:30 PM!
+Get ready to treat yourself at lunch—our PTSO Food Sale is happening Thursday, from 11:30 AM – 12:30 PM!

 ✨ What’s on the menu?